-People come from all over the world to soak up the sun in Mexico year-round.
-Besides the turquoise waters, warm inviting climate and Mexican food, what drew me and boyfriend to this country was the history of one of the world’s oldest known civilizations, the Mayans.
+People come year-round from all over the world to soak up the sun in the Yucatan Peninsula of Mexico.
+Besides the turquoise waters, warm inviting climate, and Mexican food, what drew my boyfriend and I to this country was the history of one of the world’s oldest known civilizations, the Mayans.
 Ancient sites have been uncovered and carefully preserved for travelers seeking a greater understanding of the Mayans, including one of the seven wonders of the world.
 A few small historical sites are located within urban areas but the major ones require traveling a good distance into the jungles of Mexico.

 For decades these world treasures have been nearly unattainable to reach for wheelchair travelers, but a company called Cancun Accesible does all it can to make touring Mexico possible.
-Cancun Accesible is a private tour company that primarily services the Cancun area, Riviera Maya, Puerto Morelos, Tulum, Playa del Carmen, Akumal, and Yucatan Peninsula.
-Currently the company has three wheelchair accessible vans that can transport six wheelchair users and nine companions at the same time.
-The height of the vans inside are spacious to provide ample head space and there are tie-downs for wheelchairs and seatbelts.
+Cancun Accesible has three wheelchair accessible vans that can transport six wheelchair users and nine companions at the same time.
+The height of the vans inside is spacious to provide ample head space and there are tie-downs for wheelchairs and seatbelts.
 The vans have not been lowered so the ramps into the vehicles are steep, but the driver is always able to assist with a push.

-Like Chichen Itza, the price of admission was based around a person’s physical mobility, so we once again got in free.
-I found this reasonable considering that the hilly and sandy terrain of Tulum poses challenges some wheelchair users.
+Like Chichen Itza, the price of admission was based on a person’s physical mobility, so we once again got in for free.
+I found this reasonable considering that the hilly and sandy terrain of Tulum poses challenges for some wheelchair users.
 The information center by the parking lot has a special wide-tired wheelchair you can rent for free.

 Swimming with Dolphins

-Another option is to explore one of the area’s many resort parks, offering everything from snorkeling, to zip lines, to inner tubes and much more – all with the goal of soaking up the sandy white beaches and crystal clear water.
+Another option is to explore one of the area’s many resort parks, offering everything from snorkeling to zip lines to inner tubes and much more – all to soak up the sandy white beaches and crystal clear water.
 The most accessible options are Xel-Ha and Xcaret.
 The two are about an hour and a half away from each other.
 Of the two Xcaret has more options with access.
-Like the archeological sites, these parks also discount tickets based on a person’s physical mobility—determined only in-person to prevent fraud.
+Like the archeological sites, these parks also discount tickets based on a person’s physical mobility—determined only in person to prevent fraud.
 Even if an attraction is semi-accessible, ask for a discount.
-We did at the aquarium on Fashion Harbor in Cancun and got a 50 percent off even though it was pretty much entirely accessible.
+We did it at the aquarium on Fashion Harbor in Cancun and got 50 percent off even though it was pretty much entirely accessible.

 Cenotes (Water Wells or Sink Holes)